 No. Lots of people struggle to find relationships that meet their needs and make them feel good.
 There are many reasons why this might be hard for someone.
 Maybe they have a hard time trusting people, or they feel like they haven’t had a chance to learn about their needs yet.

-Everyone deserves the chance to have love that makes them feel good, if that’s what they want.
-Nobody deserves to be made to feel like they’re not worthy of love.
 It’s common for people to have a hard time figuring out relationships.
 Very few people find the perfect relationship and partner for them as soon as they start dating!
-Lots of people take time – and multiple relationships – to learn about themselves, their partners, and what’s healthy for them.
+Lots of people take time to learn about themselves, their partners, and what’s healthy for them.
 For many people, that’s part of dating!
-Learning what you want and don’t want in a relationship can take time and experience.

 How can I make sure I have a healthy relationship?

 Building healthy relationships takes work from everyone involved.
 It’s okay if it’s not always easy!
 When you care about someone, usually you want them to feel happy and secure.
 If they care about you, they probably want the same for you, too.
 That can make it easier to do the work that keeps your relationship healthy.

 Here are some positive ways you might show your partner that you care about them:

 - Be supportive of their interests and hobbies, and share your interests and hobbies with them.

 - If your partner does something that bothers you, try not to assume they’re bothering you on purpose.
 Be honest about how you feel and give them a chance to listen to you and talk about it.

 - When your partner does something that makes you feel happy, excited, or proud of them, let them know!